nstbayless/mmagedit/README.md

 ## Shared Library

 You can build [mmagedit.cpp](./libmmagedit/mmagedit.cpp) as a shared library.
-To do so, you must compile the cpp file and link it to libpython35 or higher, which can be downloaded [here](). **No other dependencies are required** -- you don't even need a working Python installation.
+To do so, you must compile the cpp file and link it to libpython35 or higher.
 Documentation for the library interface can be found in [mmagedit.h](./libmmagedit/mmagedit.h).

 Here's a simple example of usage: